 Our analysis, including the IPART-assessed reasonable cost, is presented in \$Jun2016 for comparability with costs in CP21 (2016).
-When the council revises the cost in CP21 in line with advice from the Minister's Nominee, it will be able to index these costs when estimating contribution rates for development.
-This indexation will cover cost increases since our previous assessment.
+When the council revises the costs in CP21 in line with advice from the Minister's Nominee, it will be able to index these costs when estimating contribution rates.
+This indexation will cover cost increases due to inflation since our previous assessment.